DallanQ/wingspan_2/Manual.md

 After following the Swift-Start guides to completion, take a look at the Quick-Reference Guide on page 2 of the Appendix.
 This will quickly help you reference the basic rules of the game.

-## OVERVIEW (PAGE 4)
+## OVERVIEW (Page 4)

 Wingspan is played over 4 rounds.
 During each round, players take turns—proceeding clockwise—until each player has used all of their available action cubes.

+### Turn Structure (Page 4)
-Turn Structure On your turn, you will take 1 of 4 actions, as shown on the left side of your player mat:
+On your turn, you will take 1 of 4 actions, as shown on the left side of your player mat:

+Play a bird from your hand
+Gain food and activate forest bird powers
+Lay eggs and activate grassland bird powers
+Draw bird cards and activate wetland bird powers

 DESIGNER'S NOTE: Your first few turns will be very simple as you work to attract some birds to your wildlife preserves.
 You may even select the same action multiple times, which is absolutely allowed!
 More detailed descriptions of the actions are found on pages 6-9.